 In the down-sized and pressurised world of work in 2018, we all face constant challenges in identifying priorities and meeting the expectations of our organisation and its stakeholders.
 Many leaders I speak to are finding it increasingly difficult to decide where they should focus their attention, efforts and time.
 It’s very tempting in this situation to retreat into a focus on ‘things’.
-Things like processes, systems, rules, structures, data, targets, reports and monitoring.
+Things like processes, systems, rules, structures, team communication, data, targets, reports, external influences and monitoring.
 These are all things we can control, and which make us look conscientious, focused and busy.
-So far, so good.
+So far, so good:

 A leader’s purpose

-However, as a leader, your primary purpose needs to be leading, developing, motivating and inspiring your people so that they can perform at their peak, both individually and as teams.
+However, as a leader, your primary purpose needs to be leading, training, mentoring developing, motivating and promoting continuous movement, both individually and as teams.
 This should take up a large proportion of a leader’s time.
-If it takes up less than 50% of yours, then you should consider whether you might need to re-evaluate your priorities and think about what you are really ‘for’.
+If it takes up less than 50% of yours, then you should consider whether you might need to re-evaluate manager responsibilities and think about what you are really ‘for’.

 What do you focus on?